adrianocaiafa/poc-smarts-contracts-basic/README.md

 - Notes can now be archived/unarchived
 - Archived notes remain readable but filtered out by helper methods
 - Active notes = not deleted and not archived
+- Support for public and private notes with visibility toggling

 ---